 Let’s say that with this filtering and pre-processing, we reduce our message size by 30%.
 Bringing the total data we send to Google Pubsub down from 100 mb/sec -> 70 mb/sec.
 We also remove the need to use Dataflow to process the messages.
 If we crunch out the numbers, we can reduce our pipeline costs by 40%.

-This example illustrates that CDC Transformations are an excellent tool for simplifying and cutting down data pipeline costs.
+This example illustrates that CDC Queries are an excellent tool for simplifying and cutting down data pipeline costs.
 Although actual savings achieved will depend on the specific workload.
-Check out 8 ways to use CDC Transformations for more powerful data streaming for more ways to use CDC Transformations in your data pipeline.
+Check out 8 ways to use CDC Queries for more powerful data streaming for more ways to use CDC Queries in your data pipeline.

-If you’d like to learn more about how and when to use CDC Transformations check out this quick demonstration I made:
+If you’d like to learn more about how and when to use CDC Queries check out this quick demonstration I made:

 Also, if you’re interested in learning more about changefeeds and change data capture check out these resources:

 CDC Queries are SQL-like statements that allow you to (1) filter (2) transform (3) and choose the schema of your data …Read more